beatass/Wine-analysis/README.md

 ## Files in this repository

-1. The EDA_analysis.ipynb file contains all the codes, plots and relevant descriptions of conducted analysis.
+1. The red_wine_analysis.ipynb file contains all the codes, plots and relevant descriptions of conducted analysis.

 ## The dataset origin